rowlandz/miscr/README.md

 ### References

-There are two types of references: borrowed references (denoted with `&`) and unique references (denoted with `uniq &`).
+References are denoted with `&` and behave like C pointers or Rust references:

-Let's look at borrowed references first:
+Let's look at references first:

+    struct Person { name: &i8, age: i32 }

-    // allocate new stack memory and initialize with value Person("Bob", 42) let bobRef: &Person = &Person{ "Bob", 42 };
+    let bob: Person = Person{ "Bob", 42 };

-    // dereference operator
+    let bobRef: &Person = &bob;          // address-of operator let alsoBob: Person = bobRef!;       // dereference operator

-    let bob: Person = bob!;
+    let age: i32 = bob.age;              // field access

-    // address offset calculation
-    let ageRef: &i32 = bobRef[.age];
+    let ageRef: &i32 = bobRef[.age];     // address offset calculation

-    // field access through reference
-    let age: i32 = bobRef->age;
+    let age: i32 = bobRef->age;          // field access through reference

-Unique references point to heap-allocated memory that must eventually be freed.
+_Unique_ references, denoted with `uniq &`, point to heap-allocated memory that must eventually be freed.
+The borrow checker ensures that every unique ref is used exactly once:
-The borrow checker tracks _ownership_ of owned references similar to Rust.
-Like Rust, a unique reference cannot be used twice:

     let buf: uniq &i8 = C::malloc(20);
     C::free(buf);
     C::free(buf);            // ERROR: double use.

-_Unlike_ Rust, the only things that count as a _use_ are passing the value to a function or returning it, so MiSCR is slightly more lenient than Rust:
+The MiSCR borrow checker is slightly more lenient than Rust because `let`-binding and struct introduction do not count as uses:

     let x: uniq &i8 = C::malloc(20);
     let y: uniq &i8 = x;     // This doesn't use x, C::free(x);              // so x is still usable here.

-On the second line, ownership of `x` is not transfered to `y`.
-Instead, `y` becomes an _alias_ for `x`.
-(Actually, `x` and `y` are _both_ aliases for an internal identifier that refers to the value returned by `C::malloc`.)

     let s = C::malloc(6);
     let p = StrPair{ s, s };     // allowed, this doesn't use s myfunction(p);               // error: s is used twice

-If you need to pass a unique reference to a function without using it, you can `borrow` the reference instead. `borrow` has the type `uniq &T -> &T` for any type `T`.
+If you need to pass a unique reference to a function without using it, you can `borrow` the reference instead.
+Borrowing a unique reference is like making a copy of it.
+The copy cannot be freed, only the unique original.

     let x: uniq &i8 = C::malloc(10);
     myfunction(borrow x);